 N202 Beadle Center

-Dr. Erin Sayer is an Associate Professor of Practice and the Academic Advisor and Recruiter for Biochemistry working with Arts and Sciences students and a subset of our Agricultural Sciences and Natural Resources students.
+Dr. Erin Sayer is an Associate Professor of Practice and the Academic Advisor and Recruiter for Biochemistry working with the College of Arts and Sciences (CAS) students and a subset of our Agricultural Sciences and Natural Resources students.
 Dr. Sayer has been at the university since 2002.
 She spent over a decade as the Coordinator for Pre-Professional Advising and most recently was in the School of Biological Sciences before she joined Biochemistry.

 N208 Beadle Center

-Taylor Hart is an Academic Advisor for Biochemistry working with College of Agricultural Sciences and Natural Resources (CASNR) students.
+Taylor Bockman is an Academic Advisor for Biochemistry working with College of Agricultural Sciences and Natural Resources (CASNR) students.
 Taylor has been at the university since May, 2016 and spent four years as a Recruitment Associate in the CASNR Dean’s Office before she joined Biochemistry at Nebraska.

 60B Filley Hall - East Campus